 They are separated by estimated price so that there is something for every budget.

-For the latest prices, deals, and availabilities, just click on the name of the accommodation.
+For the latest prices, deals, and availabilities, just click on the name of the accommodation that has caught your interest.

 Please note that the prices can differ from their estimated budget due to seasonal differences etc.